Sargassum: Description

 Species of this genus of brown algae may reach up to several metres in length.
 They are brown or dark olive green in color, and consist of a holdfast, a stipe, and fronds or branches.
 Oogonia and antheridia occur in conceptacles embedded in receptacles on special branches.

-Most of the species of Sargassum have spherical, gaseous bladders, called pneumatocysts, which give the fronds a sense of lightness and keep them close to the surface so they can get the maximum amount of light to carry out photosynthesis.
+Most of the species of Sargassum have spherical, gaseous bladders, called pneumatocysts, which provide buoyancy to the fronds and keep them close to the surface so they can get the maximum amount of light to carry out photosynthesis.
 The fronds are frequently rough and slightly sticky in feel, and their structure is loose yet strong allowing the algae to endure the waves and the great force of the water currents.
 The morphological difference within the genus is also significant and tends to change according to the environmental factors, including the water flow, nutritional supply, and the light intensity.

 Distribution and ocean currents

 The physical drivers behind Sargassum inundation events are prevailing winds and ocean surface currents.
-The Caribbean is located in a region heavily affected by Trade winds.
+The Caribbean is located in a region heavily affected by trade winds.
 Trade winds are strong, consistent northeasterlies winds which blow dust-filled dry air from the Sahara across the Atlantic.
 Trade winds additionally play a critical role in the annual hurricane season in the Western Atlantic.
 The Caribbean Current and Antilles branch of the Atlantic North Equatorial Current are the major current transporters of Sargassum in the region.

 Researchers have recently begun using Moderate Resolution Imaging Spectroradiometer satellite imagery and ocean current data to track and forecast inundation events with a high level of accuracy.